by Amy Scholten, MPH

 Behcet disease is more common in men from the Middle East and Mediterranean.
 It is also more common people aged 20 to 39 years old.
 Other things that raise the risk are:

 Symptoms vary from mild to very serious.
 They also tend to come and go over months or years.
 The most common are:

-These problems need prompt medical care.
+These problems need medical care right away.